A whine not promising to age well

-In Monday’s Uniontown Herald Standard the Injustice League; State Rep. Matthew Dowling, R-Uniontown, state Rep. Ryan Warner, R-Perryopolis, Sen. Pat Stefano, R-Bullskin Township, State Sen. Camera Bartolotta, R-Carroll Township and State Rep. Bud Cook, R-West Pike Run Township uncorked a particularly distasteful whine regarding the slow and frustrating roll out of the COVID-19 vaccine.
+In Monday’s Herald-Standard, the Injustice League – state Rep. Matthew Dowling, R-Uniontown, Rep. Ryan Warner, R-Perryopolis, Sen. Pat Stefano, R-Bullskin Township, Sen. Camera Bartolotta, R-Carroll Township, and Rep. Bud Cook, R-West Pike Run Township – uncorked a particularly distasteful whine regarding the slow and frustrating rollout of the COVID-19 vaccine.
 To listen to their misguided accusations, you would think they just arrived from a universe far, far away and knew nothing of what has transpired over the past year.

-Mr. Dowling and company would have us believe that the reason you are having a hard time getting a Covid-19 vaccination is not only because of a “woefully inadequate” supply, let us set that aside for a moment, but because Governor Wolf’s vaccine distribution plan is “abysmal.”
+Mr. Dowling and company would have us believe that the reason you are having a hard time getting a COVID-19 vaccination is not only because of a “woefully inadequate” supply – let us set that aside for a moment – but because Gov. Wolf’s vaccine distribution plan is “abysmal.”
 Really?
 What has the Injustice League been doing to ensure the people who sent them to Harrisburg are made safe from this plague?

-During this time, three of our four superheroes signed on to a letter sent to the U.S. Congress which supported disenfranchising PA voters in the November election with false claims that votes were not “lawfully certified”, whipping up their base with unjustified claims culminating in an insurrection at the Capital.
+During this time, three of our four superheroes signed on to a letter sent to the U.S. Congress which supported disenfranchising Pennsylvania voters in the November election with false claims that votes were not “lawfully certified,” whipping up their base with unjustified claims culminating in an insurrection at the Capitol.
 No doubt a proud a moment for them all.
-Additionally, Mr. Dowling, by example, has demonstrated strong support the Fayette County Covid-19 Task Force whose “COVID-19 Distribution Fact Sheet” at the very top directs one to the PA Department of Health COVID-19 website and is strongly informed by Governor Wolf’s vaccine distribution plan.
+Additionally, Mr. Dowling, by example, has demonstrated strong support for the Fayette County COVID-19 Task Force, whose “COVID-19 Distribution Fact Sheet” at the very top directs one to the state Department of Health COVID-19 website and is strongly informed by Wolf’s vaccine distribution plan.
 It is quite evident that the language spoken in the universe from whence our heroes hail requires speaking out of both sides of the mouth.

 If they are looking for a model, look no further than Wharton Township.
 The Wharton Township supervisors have partnered with the Oak Valley Medical Center, the clinic at the New Meadow Run site within the Bruderhof community in Farmington.
-The Oak Valley Medical Center secured the vaccine and administered it and Wharton Township provided the facility—their Municipal Building.
-Last Saturday one hundred souls, including my wife and I, who qualified under the Phase 1A category and had been contacted from the list of applicants, received their first round of the vaccine in a safe orderly fashion.
+The Oak Valley Medical Center secured the vaccine and administered it and Wharton Township provided the facility – their municipal building.
+Last Saturday, 100 souls, including my wife and I, who qualified under the Phase 1A category and had been contacted from the list of applicants, received their first round of the vaccine in a safe, orderly fashion.

 Leroy Renninger lives in Chalk Hill.